 If you decide to give evidence yourself, you will usually do this after you call any witnesses.
-The Crown Attorney may cross-examine you and ask if you have a criminal record.
+The Crown Attorney may cross-examine you and ask if you have a criminal record, but cannot ask you about any of the details of any individual convictions.
 If you do not give evidence the Crown Attorney cannot mention your criminal record unless you are found guilty of the offence.
-He or she can then mention it during the sentencing process.
+The Crown can then mention it during the sentencing process.

 Generally you cannot use written evidence.
 You must get legal advice on what written evidence might be allowed in your case.
 If you are using written evidence, you will need an original for the court and a copy for yourself and for the Crown Attorney.

 After the Crown Attorney cross-examines your witness, you may put forward redirect evidence by asking the witness additional questions.
 These questions, however, must be strictly limited to any issues which arose during cross-examination.
-It is an opportunity for the witness to clarify or provide context to evidence he or she may have given while being questioned by the Crown.
+It is an opportunity for the witness to clarify or provide context to evidence the witness may have given while being questioned by the Crown.

 After all the evidence has been presented in court, both you and the Crown Attorney have an opportunity to sum up your case.
 If you presented evidence in your defence, you will make your submission first.
 If you did not present a defence, the Crown Attorney sums up first.
 Also, if you are not represented by a lawyer, the judge might ask the Crown to sum up first.
 You use the submission to sum up the points in your favour.